chrisStepien/chrisStepien/README.md

  <hr>
   <h3>About Me <img width="4%" src="https://media.tenor.com/FiKchJ5HpksAAAAi/tkthao219-bubududu.gif"/>:</h3>
-<p>I am Computer Information Systems graduate and an aspiring FullStack Web Developer.<br/>
+<p>I am a Computer Information Systems graduate and an aspiring FullStack Web Developer.<br/>
 I am looking for a job opportunity in web or software development.<br/>
   I am interested in learning new programming languages and working with new technologies.</p>